-Can you tell us why you chose which title?
+Can you tell us why you chose each title?

 Blier made a lot of films so I couldn't pick just any; the titles had to correlate with how I felt about each cuvée!

-Ca Existe en Blanc (It exists in white) is not a Bertrand Blier film.
-It's a Bertrand Blier novel!
+Il Existe en Blanc ("It Exists in White) is not a Bertrand Blier film, it's a Bertrand Blier novel!
 The entire book focuses on a man that's obsessed with women's underwear.
 He spends hours in front of bra shop displays!
-I don't think this really reflects in the wine at all; it's more of a reference to the fact that only red wine is produced in the Bourgeuil appellation, but believe it or not, there is Chenin Blanc out here!
+I don't think this really reflects in the wine at all; it's more of a reference to the fact that only red wine is produced in the Bourgueil appellation, but believe it or not, there is Chenin Blanc out here!

 How do you feel about your A.O.C, and more specifically how your wines fit in to the concept of the A.O.C system?
 Are they "typical" of Bourgueil?